 Using environmental big data to understand space

 OSU Physics has been a formidable presence since its founding in 1908 with the hire of Willibald Weniger as assistant professor of physics.
-Physics faculty, students and alumni have not only contributed to the currents of modern research in 20th– and 21st-century physics, but have also brought these innovations and exciting global developments to our campus, the region and the world.
+Physics faculty, students and alumni have not only contributed to the currents of modern research in 20th– and 21st-century physics, but have also brought these innovations and exciting global developments to our campus and the state of Oregon.
 A wireless telegraphy radio course led to the creation of the first wireless radio station on campus by physicist Jacob Jordan in 1922.
 The first seismograph station was built by a physicist in 1950 and was turned over to the Department of Oceanography in the 1960s to develop a program in seismology.

 After a 1939 Nobel Prize made the cyclotron (particle accelerator) popular, the Physics Department gave the state its first cyclotron in 1954 under the guidance of then-Chair Edwin Yunker.
 Physics alumna Chung Kwai Lui (Ph.D.) was selected to be part of the Manhattan Project during World War II to purify large quantities of uranium necessary for developing the atomic bomb.